incisrdg/CMPE49G_fundamentals_of_particle_based_simulations/README.md

 Revisit the question: Given a needle of length l dropped on a plane ruled with parallel lines D units apart, what is the probability that the needle will lie across a line between two strips?
 In part a, needle B represents the expected condition.

 Assume that the needles are made of a homogeneous material.
 Let x be the distance from the center of mass (COM) of the needle to the closest parallel line, and let θ be the angle between the needle and the parallel line axis.
+The probability that the needle intersects a line depends on these two variables: x and θ.

+Focusing on a single reference line, the probability density function (PDF) of x is defined over the interval 0 (part b, needle B where the COM lies on the line) to D/2 (part b, needle A where the needle is centered midway between two lines), and is given as in part b.
+For the second variable, θ, the probability density function (PDF) is defined over the interval 0 (part c, needle A lying parallel to the line) to π/2 (part c, needle B rotated by θ from the line), and is given as in part c.
+Since x and 0 are two independent random variables, the joint probability density function can be written as the product using the multiplication rule: P(A∩B)=P(A)×P(B).